Welcome to Skidmore!

 - Learn about what life is like in the Theater Department at Skidmore and how to best get started as a Skidmore Theater student

-Check out our 2019 Pre-Or Schedule (*subject to change).
+Check out our Theater Pre-O Schedule (*subject to change).

 Registration is due on or before July 6th 2022.
 Please contact us if you miss the deadline and still want to sign up– we’ll do our best to get you in!

 As an introduction to the way in which we approach our work, we will explore the world and style of the two Fall Department Seminar Productions, their psychological, social, and political themes, as well as their performance history.
 The directors of these two plays, and Skidmore faculty from other disciplines will share their thoughts on the plays and the unique ways in which we’ll be approaching them.
 We may explore the plays further by “work-shopping” some scenes.
 This Pre-Orientation Program is a microcosm of the Theater 250 Production Seminar course we offer with all productions, so we think you will enjoy getting the inside scoop about these wonderful plays, as well as how we typically approach Department Seminar Productions.

 At the Design and Technical Workshop (aka Tech Olympics!) we will introduce you to our methods of working through an interactive and fun workshop, plus show you some of our key equipment and discuss the design and production process for our Fall plays.

 If you are interested in directing, playwriting, theater management, or theater history and theory, let us know and we will be sure that you have time with the appropriate faculty.

 When we hear that you are committed to coming to Pre-Orientation, we will send you online links to the play texts which will help to prepare you for our discussions and theater activities at Pre-Orientation.